trefx/5s-crate/0.2-DRAFT/index.md

       |   [payload files and directories]  # 1 or more SHOULD be present
 ```

 ### BagIt expectations

-The [RO-Crate BagIt expectations](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#combining-with-other-packaging-schemes) for _Adding RO-Crate to Bagit _ MUST be followed.
-The _bag-info.txt_ MUST include a generated _External-Identifier:_ field which SHOULD be a UUID URN [[rfc4122](https://doi.org/10.17487/rfc4122)], e.g.:
+The [RO-Crate BagIt expectations](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#combining-with-other-packaging-schemes) for _Adding RO-Crate to Bagit_ MUST be followed.
+The `bag-info.txt` file MUST include a generated _External-Identifier:_ field, which SHOULD be a UUID URN [[rfc4122](https://doi.org/10.17487/rfc4122)], e.g.:

 ```
 External-Identifier: urn:uuid:9796155a-fe44-4614-89b8-71945f718ffb
 ```

-The identifier of the _External-Identifier _represents this crate as a request and subsequent response, and SHOULD be freshly generated for each request.
+The identifier of the `External-Identifier` represents this crate as a request and subsequent response, and SHOULD be freshly generated for each request.
 It is RECOMMENDED to _not_ modify this identifier as the Five Safes Crate progresses through the distributed TRE processing, unless it is recognized as an previous execution.

 Note that as the ro-crate-metadata.json establishes payload directory data/ as the RO-Crate Root it can only reference files and directories there within, the RO-Crate MUST NOT reference tag files like `../fetch.txt` or other relative paths outside the Bag (see [Security considerations](#security-considerations)).

 ### Zip expectations

 The ZIP archive MUST only contain a single top-level entry for the bag directory, identified by the _bagit.txt_ marker.
-For interoperability in terms of ZIP features, implementations SHOULD follow [guidance for an OSF ZIP Container](https://www.w3.org/publishing/epub32/epub-ocf.html#sec-zip-container-zipreqs) (ignoring _OCF Abstract Container _requirements).
+For interoperability in terms of ZIP features, implementations SHOULD follow [guidance for an OSF ZIP Container](https://www.w3.org/publishing/epub32/epub-ocf.html#sec-zip-container-zipreqs) (ignoring _OCF Abstract Container_ requirements).

 ## Metadata file expectations